martinpfannemueller/REACT/README.md

 # REACT - Runtime Environment for Adapting Communication SysTems

-This repository contains the source code of REACT, presented in the full paper titled *REACT: A Model-Based Runtime Environment for Adapting Communication Systems* and the demo with the title *Enhancing a Communication System with Adaptive Behavior using REACT*.
+This repository contains the source code of REACT presented in the full paper titled *REACT: A Model-Based Runtime Environment for Adapting Communication Systems* and the demo with the title *Enhancing a Communication System with Adaptive Behavior using REACT*.

 ## Repository Structure